 - Teaching forest therapy as a personal practice for self-development

-You’ll begin by exploring your area to find a suitable trail (we’ll teach you what to look for), and then review the trail with your mentor via Skype or phone.
+You’ll begin by exploring your area to find a suitable trail (we’ll teach you what to look for), and then review the trail with your mentor via Zoom or phone.
 Many trainees develop relationships with parks, botanic gardens, arboretums, and similar places during their practicum.
 For some trainees, these relationships have blossomed, and they continue to guide on those same trails.
-Some trainees work at nature education centers or other places where there are suitable trails; if this is the case for you, it’s possible you will be able to guide where you work and hopefully introduce forest therapy into the programs offered there.
+Some trainees work at nature education centers or other places where there are suitable trails; if this is the case for you, it’s possible that you will be able to guide where you work and hopefully introduce forest therapy into the programs offered there.